asc-csa/ckanext-asc-csa/reporting/README.rst

 Follow these steps to update the data stewards:

-WARMING: Be careful before running this part.
+WARNING: Be careful before running this part.
 It updates the Open Data Portal.

 1. Open update_data_steward.py.
 Set the API_KEY with your own key.
 You cannot update the portal if you do not have one.